min2ha/ukwa-site/content/target/43496/index.en.md

   "subject": "EU Referendum"
 }

-# Kantar: Percentage of Scottish people who want to remain in EU decreases

 A poll on Scottish opinion in the EU Referendum, provided by Kantar, a research company that collects data.